Spare (memoir): Teenage years, drug use, and deployment to Afghanistan

 In the memoir, Harry admits that he took cocaine at the age of 17, which he said, "wasn't very fun," but "it did make me feel different."
 He adds that he also took magic mushrooms at a party at Courteney Cox's house in January 2016 and "washed them down with tequila," after which he had hallucinations in a lavatory and talked to the bin and the toilet.
 He mentions how the editor of the News of the World, Rebekah Brooks, was adamant on publishing a story on his drug use.
 Harry describes her as a "loathsome toad" and "an infected pustule on the arse of humanity, plus a shit excuse for a journalist."
 Harry also discusses the "inglorious episode" of losing his virginity in a field behind a busy pub to "an older lady, who loved horses," who treated him "not unlike a young stallion."
 Harry also details out an episode at a bar where he "drank and drank and tried to pick up fights."
-He mentions that the bar threw him out, and at the hotel he "growled" at his bodyguard, "swung on him, slapped his head."
+He mentions that the bar staff threw him out, and at the hotel he "growled" at his bodyguard, "swung on him, slapped his head."
 After not getting a reaction, he mentions he "slapped him again" as "I was determined to hurt him."

 Harry claims that his brother William and future sister-in-law Catherine suggested that he should choose a Nazi uniform over a pilot uniform for a "Native and Colonial" fancy dress party in 2005.
 He mentions that he "liked" Catherine the first time he saw her, describing her as "more sister than in-law" whom he liked seeing laugh.
 Detailing his tours of duty in Afghanistan, Harry states that he flew on six missions that killed 25 Taliban members, whom he did not view as "people," but instead as "chess pieces" that had been taken off the board.
 He adds that, "It's not a number that gave me any satisfaction.
 But neither was it a number that made me feel ashamed."